 Itazu smiled, her fangs showing, “psh, psh,” she rubbed her fingers trying to call the cat over.

 The cat just stared, turning at every loud noise to stare at different parts of the market.

-It didn’t take long to find the cat sitting atop a window sill licking it’s paw, way out of reach for the short girl, but she held up the bottle and slowly, the cat stopped licking itself and began to pay her attention.
-Eventually jumping down, Itazu sat down and poured the milk into her hand, holding it out for the cat who happily drank the liquid out of her hand.
+It didn’t take long to find the cat sitting atop a window sill licking its paw, way out of reach for the short girl, but she held up the bottle and slowly, the cat stopped licking itself and began to pay her attention.
+Eventually jumping down, Itazu sat down and poured the milk into her hand, holding it out for the cat, who happily licked the liquid out of her hand.

 The cat purred as Itazu’s free hand moved to stroke it behind the ears.

 “Anyway,” Frederick smiled, “I should be on my way.
 Duty calls.
 The king can’t manage without me.”